Here’s what to expect when a student resident tests positive for COVID-19 while living in on-campus housing.

 Residential Life Staff Members (Including the Isolation Coordinators) do not provide guidance when it comes to your health status.

 Isolation Coordinators will be your primary point of contact for non-medical isolation questions.
-We encourage you to refer to your check in email that you received from email@example.com.
+We encourage you to email any questions or requests to firstname.lastname@example.org and/or call or send a text to (510) 502-2199.
+Please note that response times may be slower on evenings and weekends.

 If you are in need of in-person staff support, you are required to wear a high-quality face covering (double surgical mask, KN95, KF94, or N95).
 If you are not wearing one, you must let the staff member know, and they will bring you a face covering.